The 3 triggers of suffering and how to pursue a beautiful state

 Feeling depressed from time to time is completely normal, but you don’t want to exist in that state of mind all the time.
 As Tony Robbins says, “If you’re going to make a change, you’re going to have to operate from a new belief that says life happens not to me, but for me.”
 Are you wondering what to do when you’re feeling depressed?
 You can adjust your mindset and alter your state.

-Examine your current state
+Identify your current state

 No one is programmed to be happy or unhappy.
 As humans, we’re designed to focus on surviving, and any joy we can get out of life along the way is an added bonus.
 As you ask yourself “Why am I so depressed?” think objectively about your current state.
 Are you doing everything you can to be happy, or are you letting feelings of sadness and grief send you further into depression?
 You have to consciously choose to be happy.
 Otherwise, you’ll continue feeling depressed.
 And when you feel depressed, it negatively affects every aspect of your life, including your career, personal relationships and the way you view yourself.

 There are three triggers of suffering that could be holding you back from happiness.

 You’re grappling with a sense of loss.
 Whether you’ve lost a close friend or family member, lost your job or have ended an important relationship, this experience has caused you to suffer.
 But what if instead of letting the idea of loss or missing out on something consume you, you viewed this loss in a positive way.
 It goes back to the idea that life is happening for you, instead of to you.
 What if you used this difficult situation to go after something you really want, instead of existing in a state of depression?